openpaul/fqless/README.md

 - Detect encoding [done]
 - Color code sequence [done]
 - allow switching between encodings, only if multiple encodings are in question [done]
-- allos conversion [todo]
+- allows conversion to other encodings [maybe]
-- allow STDIN [canceld, because, who wants that?]
+- allow STDIN [canceled, because, who wants that?]
 - write fastq, allow conversion between encodings [todo, maybe]
 - write fasta [todo, maybe]

 # Bugs
 This software has most certainly some heavy bugs.
-I am testing a lot, but will propably not catch everything.
+I am testing a lot, but will probably not catch everything.
 So I am very glad if you submit issues.
 Best would be to supply a minimal working, or not worging, fastq file, that causes the problem.

 ![asci art](https://raw.githubusercontent.com/openpaul/fqless/master/fqless_asci.png)